 Chain of custody (COC) allows traceability of a product through the value chain, from material collection to product administration.
 This includes data points such as staff handling information, temperature and storage conditions, actions performed, and the associated location, date, and time of those actions.

-There is an opportunity for manufacturers to standardize labeling through a consensus on key data inputs and outputs; all interviewees familiar with this issue are willing to participate in such an exercise.
-In response to the demand for industry and clinician harmonization, Deloitte started the Industry Working Group (IWG) Labeling Initiative.
+There is an opportunity for manufacturers to standardise labelling through a consensus on key data inputs and outputs; all interviewees familiar with this issue are willing to participate in such an exercise.
+In response to the demand for industry and clinician harmonisation, Deloitte started the Industry Working Group (IWG) Labelling Initiative.
 The IWG brings together CGT industry experts, including top pharma executives, clinicians, apheresis nurses, quality assurance staff, and regulatory advisors, as well as technology solution company executives.
-In close collaboration with the Standards Coordination Body, the group has put together a proposal for standardizing the minimum required elements for labeling of the apheresis product for autologous cell therapy manufacturing.
+In close collaboration with the Standards Coordination Body, the group has put together a proposal for standardising the minimum required elements for labelling of the apheresis product for autologous cell therapy manufacturing.
 These elements include label size, material, layout, and minimum data requirements, among others.

 In addition to administering CGTs, moving the therapy itself to the treatment site can be complicated.
 Companies rely on third-party logistics companies to move specimens to and from treatment sites.
 Our interviewees described the variety of services they use to ensure the safe transportation of live material, but noted that the number of service providers and the service footprint would have to increase drastically once CGTs are produced at scale.
 Some CGT companies pointed out that physical delivery and delivery-related customer service are potential areas for innovation for third-party logistics vendors.